 In this tutorial I will be showing you step-by-step in Photoshop to edit text in order to create a neat, tight typographic image, then exporting vector information from Photoshop into Cinema 4D, where you will learn the basics of creating 3D text, building a stage, creating a studio light setup and finally rendering with Global Illumination using Vray.

 I won't teaching basics of the user interface in Cinema 4D, or how to navigate the program.
 There are plenty free tutorials on the web on the basics of Cinema 4D which I recommend you go through before starting this project.

 Create a new Photoshop file.
-It doesn't really matter what size, one of the Web presets like 800 pixels by 600 pixels will do fine for this purpose.
+It doesn't really matter what size, one of the Web Presets like 800 pixels x 600 pixels will do fine for this purpose.
 Then, use the Type Tool to create your text.

 For this project I used the boldest version of the commercial font Avant Garde, but any other bold solid font will work well for this project such as Arial Black.
 Size up the text so that it takes up the majority of the screen, so that you can see what you're doing clearly.